 Benefits of a mediator with experience of disability

 Disability can often be an inflammatory topic of discussion and, however well-meaning, the expression of uninformed opinions or use of inappropriate terminology can lead to breakdown in communication.
 A facilitator with experience of disability will be adept at providing both a legal and social context for these discussions, and have a thorough understanding of equality policy from all perspectives.

 Just as importantly, they will have an understanding of many of the day to day practicalities of living with a disability.
-They will be able to elicit insights which a participant with a disability may not feel comfortable expressing independently, and which an able-bodied participant may not have considered.
+They will be able to elicit insights which a participant with a disability may not feel comfortable expressing independently, and which a non-disabled participant may not have considered.
 This allows for the very best kind of mediation: open, informed and focused discussion to find common ground and agreement.